boompig/dominion/README.md

 ## Implementation Details

-* written in Javascript, with Angular framework and Bootstrap for prettiness
+* written in JavaScript, with Angular framework and Bootstrap for prettiness
 * uses Underscore library for shuffling cards (Fisher-Yates shuffle)